 The Federal Direct PLUS Loan is a federally insured fixed rate loan for parents who have been approved after a credit check is preformed regardless of income or assets.
-The interest rate for 2014-2015 was 7.21%.
+The interest rate for 2015-2016 is 6.84%.
 New federal regulations tie the interest rates to market interest rates.
 The interest rates on new loans are fixed for the life of the loan; however, every July 1, each year’s new loans will have different fixed rates based on the current market rates.
 In addition to interest, you will also pay a loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.
 Parents may borrow up to the cost of education minus any other financial aid the student has already received.
 Direct PLUS Loans are scheduled to go into repayment 60 days after the loan’s final disbursement but the parent borrower can contact the loan servicer to request deferment of payments until six months after the student ceases at least half-time enrollment.
 Interest will accrue during the time the student is in school; however, payments to interest and/or principal can be paid during that time without penalty.

 To receive the Federal Direct PLUS Loan: